 - Grab onto the exposed lower end of the quill and move it laterally in any direction, checking for play between the quill and the quill tube of the drill press housing.
 A loose quill will cause some wobble of the chuck when the drill press is operating, which can cause imprecision.
 This is especially problematic when using very clean drill bits such as a forstner bit or a sharp-pointed bit such as a spade or auger bit.

-Clean the Table
+How to Clean the Table

 Most drill presses come with a solid table, often made from cast iron.
-While such a table provides a very solid platform from which to work, it is also very susceptible to rust.
-You can clean the table much like you would that of a cast iron saw table, then protect it using a rust-resistant protectant such as Boeshield T-9.
+While such a table provides a very solid platform on which to work, it is also very susceptible to rust.
+You can clean the table much like you would a cast iron saw table, then protect it using a rust-resistant protectant, such as Boeshield T-9.
 If you allow the rust to remain on the table, it can affect the ability to finish many fine hardwoods and even sanded plywood.
 By keeping it clean, not only will your table last longer, but your projects will avoid damage from a rusted table.